 British university attacks BBC over covert North Korea trip

-LONDON (Reuters) - A leading British university criticized the BBC on Sunday for arranging an academic trip to North Korea to make an undercover documentary, saying it had put students who were unaware of the plans in danger.
+LONDON, April 14 (Reuters) - A leading British university criticised the BBC on Sunday for arranging an academic trip to North Korea to make an undercover documentary, saying it had put students who were unaware of the plans in danger.

 The London School of Economics (LSE) said three BBC journalists - including the respected reporter John Sweeney - joined a student society trip at the end of March, posing as tourists to make a film about the secretive state.

 "This was not an official LSE trip," Craig Calhoun, the Director of the LSE, wrote on Twitter.
-"Non-students & BBC organized it, used the society to recruit some students, & passed it off."
+"Non-students & BBC organised it, used the society to recruit some students, & passed it off."

-Tensions on the Korean peninsula have escalated in recent weeks, with North Korea threatening nuclear war against the United States and South Korea.
+Tensions in the Korean peninsula have escalated in recent weeks, with North Korea threatening nuclear war against the United States and South Korea.

-Alex Peters-Day, general secretary of the LSE's student union, told Sky News the students were only told of the BBC's intentions to make an undercover film at a very late stage, with one saying she was only informed when they were on the plane to North Korea.
+Alex Peters-Day, general secretary of the LSE's student union, told Sky News the students were only told of the BBC's intentions at a very late stage, with one saying she was only informed when they were on the plane to North Korea.

 The university said Sweeney, who graduated from the LSE in 1980, had posed as a history PhD student at the university to gain entry to the country even though he currently had no connections with the institution.